Connectors API Reference

 within this population, which contains the connection information

-.
+in its attribute conn_prop.
 So this connector should have

 generated the chemical synapses before generating the gap junction.